 First of all, you should stress that you try your best to not upset any client.
 Then you should explain your plan of dealing with an angry, or with a simple customer.
 You should always aim to:

-- Helping the customer
+- Help the customer

-- Ensuring they will come back again
+- Ensuring that they are satisfied, and will come back again

 I always try my best to provide an excellent customer service.
 Staying focused, I try to spot the client’s mood and their frame of mine, and adapt to it.
 If they look angry, I speak very politely and let them talk, even if they complain about the price of the medication.
 Then I explain what we can do for them, and wait for their reaction.
 I know that some customers will be upset, but their behavior won’t affect me negatively in job.

 I use simple language, and I always write the instructions on a piece of paper for people who are not so clever, or who struggle to understand my instructions for any reason (e.g. problems with hearing).
 I keep repeating the instructions until I am sure they understood me correctly.

 - How do you keep your knowledge up to date with current pharmacy practice?